Swapnilbam/Ford-Car-price-Prediction-model/data/README.md

-# 📊 Images
+# 📂 Dataset

+This folder contains the dataset used for training and evaluating the machine learning models.

+## Dataset

+- **ford.csv**

+The dataset contains information about Ford cars including:

+- Model
+- Year
+- Price
+- Transmission
+- Mileage
+- Fuel Type
+- Tax
+- MPG
+- Engine Size

+The dataset was used for:

-This folder contains visualizations generated during Exploratory Data Analysis (EDA) and model evaluation.
+- Exploratory Data Analysis (EDA)

-Example visualizations include:

-- Correlation Heatmap
+- Data Cleaning
-- Distribution Plots
+- Feature Engineering
-- Box Plots
+- Model Training
-- Histograms
+- Model Evaluation
-- Regression Analysis Charts

-These visualizations help understand the dataset, identify relationships between features, and evaluate model performance.